 Tracking can be a powerful tool for behaviour change.
 It helps you build writing habits and routines, improve your productivity, and make you feel more positive about writing – which means you’ll be more likely to continue.
 Get started with this complete guide to tracking your writing, where we explain how to notice, reflect and modify your writing practice.

 What is tracking?

 Tracking is a powerful tool for behaviour change.
 It’s been proven to help people change their habits and routines.
 It took off with smartphones and in the last decade everyone from your grandma to her dog could track their health, diet, or exercise.

 But it’s not just your health that benefits.
 Tracking your writing helps you understand patterns and use that evidence to make the most of your time and energy.

 Tracking simply involves checking in after each writing session and making a note.
 How you track is up to you.
-Some people have phone apps that help them keep a log – we developed one for our coaching clients for this very reason – other people prefer to note things down in a diary or online.
+Some writers like to note things down in a diary or journal, others prefer tech and use apps or online solutions.

 The benefits of tracking your writing

 By tracking you build up data that can help you identify patterns about your writing.
 You start to understand what frequency or optimum length of session works for you.
 Other things emerge too, for example, what time of day is best, when your energy levels are high and when they are low.

 Start small by tracking your writing over just five days – you should see some patterns emerge.